jhigginbotham64/Starlight.jl/README.md

 ##### Where did the maintainer get so much money for bounties?

 He didn't.
 He is taking a calculated risk that 1) being in debt to contributors is better than being in debt to, say, a credit card company and 2) that the rate of issue resolution will not exceed his income.
 Note that this means you may not get paid immediately.

-...but on my honor, you *will* get paid. - @jhigginbotham64
+But on our honor, you *will* get paid.

 ##### **No advance payments will be made under any circumstances**